paylike/api-docs/README.md

 An authorization (reservation) of a given amount and subsequent captures, refunds and voids.

-All transactions have a "trail" property which is a list of actions.
+All transactions have a `trail` property which is a list of actions.
 You can check the type of the action by looking at a property of the same name (e.g.
 `transaction.trails[0].capture === true`).
 Each entry also have an `amount` property.